Best Things To Do in Tenerife

 5. Explore the spectacular island of El Hierro

-A trip to El Hierro from Tenerife is a perfect day trip if you are going to spend at least a week in the Canary Islands: you will visit viewpoints with breathtaking views, ravines, cliffs, remote hermitages and pristine beaches.
+Taking a trip to El Hierro from Tenerife is a perfect day trip if you're staying at least a week in the Canary Islands: you'll be touring lookout points with breathtaking views, ravines, cliffs, remote hermitages and pristine beaches.

 Since to prepare on your own an excursion to El Hierro from Tenerife requires getting ferry tickets, organizing the route, and renting a car and driving it, visiting it in an organized experience is the easiest and most comfortable way.

-Don't forget to pack your binoculars for this excursion!
+Don't forget to pack your binoculars in your backpack for this excursion!
 Everything you need to know about El Hierro in this guide full of tips: Best Day Trips to El Hierro from Tenerife.

 The island of Tenerife is a unique place for many reasons, but it is thanks to its perfect temperature and gentle wind currents that it is one of the best destinations for paragliding.

-Whether it's a flight from Teide to the coast or a tour of Costa Adeje, you'll descend through the clouds to find yourself face to face with the island's mountains and forests and the sea stretching out into infinity.
+Whether it's a flight from Teide to the coast or a tour of Costa Adeje, you'll descend through the clouds to find the mountains and forests of the island and the sea stretching out into infinity.

 If you want to know more about paragliding flights, here I tell you about the best value for money and safest experiences and give you a few tips before you launch yourself (literally) into the void: Paragliding flights in Tenerife.